Food, Lifestyle and the Heart

 Foods That Harm

-Milk is the food more strongly linked with heart disease.
+Milk is also strongly linked with heart disease.
 Seeley investigated 24 countries and found unfermented milk products had the strongest correlation with heart diseases.
 Grant found much the same in 32 countries.
 The strongest correlation with heart disease was non-fat milks in males and milk carbohydrates and sugar in females.
+Milk was noted to cause auto-antibodies and platelet aggregation (thickening of blood).
 Note it was the carbohydrates, not the fat, in milk that linked with heart disease.
 In other words skimmed milk could make things worse.
-Some people think that it is the pasteurisation of the milk that causes the problem; so it makes sense to avoid heating milk which probably increases the danger.

 A key step is to stop using milk on cereals.
 There are many alternatives now available.
 Be careful of soya milks because most contain genetically modified soya so make sure it is organic to avoid this.
 The risks of GM foods are unknown and it makes no sense to take a chance with your health.
 Consider having tea and coffee without milk.

-The food with the second strongest association with heart disease is sugar.
-For some reason this is a bigger risk factor in females.
+Another food with a strong association with heart disease is sugar.
+It is a bigger risk factor in females.
 Refined carbohydrates have a similar effect to sugar.
 All white flour, white bread and white rice is refined as is a lot of brown bread.
 Use wholemeal or whole grain wherever possible.

 One or two fizzy drinks daily increased the risk of a heart attack or stroke by 50% in one study.
 Another study found that in women just one sugary drink daily increased the risk of stroke by 83%.